GoogleCloudPlatform/cloud-data-quality/docs/examples/advanced_rules/USERMANUAL.md

 # Advanced Rules
 ## Example Use Cases
 As an extension to existing examples and quickstart overview of CloudDQ rule framework, some more advanced rules have been prepared that address common data quality scenarios.
-The list is not full (will be kept updated) but contains most popular dimensions like `timeliness`, `correctness`, `integrity`, `conformity`, `completnes` just to name a few.
+The list is not full (will be kept updated) but contains most popular dimensions like `timeliness`, `correctness`, `integrity`, `conformity`, `completness` just to name a few.

 ### Timeliness
 #### Alerting for failed / delayed data ingestion